Pirates rally for 6-3 win over skidding White Sox - WHIZ News

 But the Pirates answered in the bottom half against rookie reliever Garrett Crochet (2-4), who was charged with four runs without getting an out.

 David Bednar (1-1) got the last out of the seventh for his first major league win.
-Richard Rodriguez earned his ninth save in 11 tries with a 1-2-3 ninth.
+Richard Rodriguez earned his ninth save in 11 tries with a 1-2-3 ninth as the Pirates won for the third time in four games.

 Greogry Polanco and Phillip Evans hit back-to-back singles to start the Pittsburgh seventh.
 Kevin Newman then beat out a bunt for a single and Polanco scored the tying run when third baseman Yoan Moncada made a wide throw to first for an error.